 To ensure the best coverage, the asphalt surface must be clean of dirt, oil spots, moss, and any other debris prior to sealing.
 Most surfaces can be cleaned with wire brooms and with a device called a Power broom , which is similar to a weed eater with circulating bristle heads.
 Once the necessary debris is dislodged from the asphalt surface it will be blown clean with the high-powered backpack blowers and/or Billy Goat parking lot cleaning equipment.
 A pressure washer will be used on rare occasion when moss is particularly heavy.
 Pressure washing must be done in advance of the seal coating process to allow time for the water to dry.

 It depends.
 Normal concrete will not set or harden when the concrete temperature is below about 35F.
 Many times specifications will say something like “Concrete may not be placed when the temperature is 37F and falling.”
 With heated water and aggregates, accelerating admixtures, and other methods, jobs can be placed below freezing, but it is more expensive.
 In most southern states there are so few freezing days that it is not worth it to try to place concrete when the temperature is below freezing.

 It depends.
 High temperatures (90F and above) cause concrete to set or harden faster.
 High temperatures also can reduce the ultimate strength of concrete.
 Strong winds and low humidity can also cause problems with plastic shrinkage and drying shrinkage potential, even at moderate temperatures.
 To avoid these problems, planning, timing of the finishing operations, proper use of retarding admixtures, and proper curing are necessary.

 There are many types of colored and stained concrete: Some with simple texture, some with unique patterns, some with color only and no texture.
 The cost may vary from $1.00 – $7.00 additional per square foot.
-Denver Asphalt LLC has been doing decorative concrete for about 8 years now.
+DPLM has been doing decorative concrete for about 8 years now.